tanweijie123/tp/docs/UserGuide.md

 Examples:
 * `clist` followed by `cdel 2` deletes the 2nd Client in the address book.
-* `cfind Bernice` followed by `cdel 1` deletes the 1st Client in the results of the `find` command.
+* `cfind Bernice` followed by `cdel 1` deletes the 1st Client in the result of the `cfind` command.

-* If the 2nd session in the Client List is not associated with any schedule, `list` followed by `cdel 2` will delete the session
+* If the 2nd session in the Client List is not associated with any schedule, `clist` followed by `cdel 2` will delete the session
 * If the 2nd session in the Client List is associated with one or more schedules, `list` followed by `cdel 2` will return an error message

 <div markdown="span" class="alert alert-primary">:bulb: **Tip:**
-    To force deletion of a client (and all associated schedules), pass in the optional force flag after the `INDEX`.
+    To force delete a client (and his associated schedules), pass in the optional force flag after the `INDEX`.
     Any string after the force flag (`f/`) will be ignored.
 </div>